-- Minor Spills - Avoid breathing vapours and contact with skin and eyes. - Control personal contact with the substance, by using protective equipment. - · Contain and absorb spill with sand, earth, inert material or vermiculite - Wipe up. - Place in a suitable, labelled container for waste disposal.

-Environmental hazard - contain spillage.

-Moderate hazard.

-- ▶ Clear area of personnel and move upwind. - Alert Fire Brigade and tell them location and nature of hazard. - Wear breathing apparatus plus protective gloves. - Prevent, by any means available, spillage from entering drains or water course. - No smoking, naked lights or ignition sources.
-Increase ventilation. - Major Spills - Stop leak if safe to do so. - Contain spill with sand, earth or vermiculite. - ► Collect recoverable product into labelled containers for recycling. - Absorb remaining product with sand, earth or vermiculite - Collect solid residues and seal in labelled drums for disposal. - Wash area and prevent runoff into drains - If contamination of drains or waterways occurs, advise emergency services.
+Minor Spills Environmental hazard - contain spillage.
+Clean up all spills immediately.
+Avoid breathing vapours and contact with skin and eyes.
+Control personal contact with the substance, by using protective equipment.
+Control and absorb spill with sand, earth, inert material or vermiculite.
+Wipe up.
+Place in a suitable, labelled container for waste disposal.
+Major Spills Environmental hazard - contain spillage.
+Moderate hazard. • Clear area of personnel and move upwind. • Alert Fire Brigade and tell them location and nature of hazard. • Wear breathing apparatus plus protective gloves. • Prevent, by any means available, spillage from entering drains or water course. • No smoking, naked lights or ignition sources. • Increase ventilation. • Stop leak if safe to do so. • Contain spill with sand, earth or vermiculite. • Collect recoverable product into labelled containers for recycling. • Absorb remaining product with sand, earth or vermiculite. • Collect solid residues and seal in labelled drums for disposal. • Wash area and prevent runoff into drains. • If contamination of drains or waterways occurs, advise emergency services.